Frequently Asked Questions (FAQs)

 What kinds of research materials are available at the Library?

 The Library's archival collections include approximately 400 unique manuscript collections totalling over 17 million pages and 150,000 photographs, sound recordings, and motion picture film.
 Among our manuscript holdings are the President's personal and family papers, papers covering his public career at the state and national level, papers of Eleanor Roosevelt, as well as the papers of many of their associates in public and private life.
 There are also 50,000 books covering the lives and times of Franklin and Eleanor Roosevelt, including FDR's personal book collection of over 22,000 volumes.
-Please begin your research at Search Our Collections and see also our list of temporarily unavailable archival materials.
+Please begin your research at Search Our Collections.

 Is all of your archival material available online?